Our Cognitive-Behavioral Relationship with Junk Food – Interoceptive Awareness to the Rescue?

 This high-sensory experience of anticipation, pleasure and reward is encoded into our brain’s wiring of memories, making us more susceptible to choosing HFHS foods in the future.
 For some of us, if we listen carefully to our body’s sensations, we can become aware of what we feel in this process.

 What is Interoception and what role does it play in this process?

-Interoception — our body’s physiological internal sensory system providing us with information about the internal state of our body5, is one of the six elements informing the field of Nutritional Psychology.
+Interoception — our body’s physiological internal sensory system providing us with information about the internal state of our body (Sharp et al., 2018) is one of the six elements informing the field of Nutritional Psychology.
 The intrinsic approach mentioned above involves increasing our Interoceptive Awareness (IA) — our ability to identify, access, understand, and respond appropriately to our internal physiological signals.

 It turns out that IA can be an important path to self-regulation.
 By using IA to connect to our perception of the internal state of our body, we can become more aware of the highly orchestrated dance between our dietary intake, cognitive, and behavioral processes.

 To learn more about the hippocampus’ role in regulating appetite, watch our Diet-Mental Health Break #1.